 Well, given that another name for IoT is the "Internet of Everything", the list is fairly exhaustive.

-And it's not just niche technology.
-Big names are getting involved, like Honeywell in the US and British Gas in the UK, who are connecting heating systems to the internet so you can control them from your phone.
+And it's not just niche technology powered by small startups with lofty dreams of trying to change the world.
+Big names with established histories are getting involved, like Honeywell in the US and British Gas in the UK, who both connect heating systems to the internet so you can control them from wherever you may be.

 What's the point?